 Prefer lacquered wood floors?
 Why not mix and match materials?
 Whilst lacquer is less resistant to wear and tear, it is possible to install lacquered floors across most of the room and only tile the kitchen island.
 Pair wood floors with cement or ceramic tiles for a unique look.

 We do not recommend installing floating wood floors in the kitchen as moisture can easily seep in between and underneath the strips.
 It is also important to ensure the floor is very stable to reduce the impact of fluctuations in temperature and humidity.
+The weight of the kitchen furniture may prevent the expansion of the floating floors.
 Finally, the floor needs to be completely flat as even the slightest slope can enable moisture to accumulate on its surface.

 Therefore, we advise ‘full’ glue-down installation to ensure the floor is as watertight as possible.
 Use a specially designed polymer glue spread over the floor in an even layer.
 This installation method will ensure your kitchen wood floor is firmly adhered and will prevent moisture from seeping in.